Affiliations and Related Organizations

-MAWS and Open Arms have worked side-by-side serving on the PAC and lobbying for the passage of Anti-Shackling Legislation that affects incarcerated women in labor.
-MAWS also helped to lobby for the passage of Anti-Shackling Legislation that affects incarcerated women in labor.
+MAWS and Open Arms have worked side-by-side serving on the PAC and lobbying for the passage of Anti-Shackling Legislation that affects incarcerated people during labor.
+MAWS also helped to lobby for the passage of Anti-Shackling Legislation that affects incarcerated individuals in labor.
 Open Arms staff members have presented at MAWS Conferences offering participants Continuing Education on their important work.

 - PALS Doulas

 Many midwives refer their clients to doulas who are members of PALS.
-The primary purpose of the doula profession is to positively influence the childbearing experience for women and their families.
+The primary purpose of the doula profession is to positively influence the childbearing experience for birthing people and their families.